 At 10:15 AM, our train started up and we were on our way to London.
-Our journey there was relatively quiet and the train itself wasn’t too busy, at least not where I was sitting.
-There was the low hum of chatter, some people reading, others on their laptops working, and the occasional person addictively looking down at a phone.
+Our journey there was relatively quiet and the train itself wasn’t too busy, at least not around where I was sitting.
+There was a low hum of chatter, some people reading, others on their laptops working, and the occasional person addictively looking down at their phone.
 Coming from a small village without public transport meant I hadn’t actually been on that many trains before.
 This was something rather amusing to think about while looking out of the window.
 I don’t mind trains, not particularly, but the ones that go really fast can be a bit…disconcerting.

 Our first stop was Kings Cross to meet with Neil, Deputy Head for Film and Media, so he could join us on the final leg of the ride.
 After that, we all boarded another train bound for central London.
 The journey from Cambridge wasn’t excessively long – it’s a doable trip that’s definitely worth taking for students who want to go exploring in the city.

 Nam June Paik Exhibition

 At 12:30 PM, we arrived in London and made our way over to the Tate together to have a look around.
 It was exciting to see the doorway into the exhibition without knowing what was next.
 We could see a bit through the entrance while we waited, but there was so much more to follow.